Syllabus

 Term: 1st 2nd, 3rd

-Location: Online training, UPF Campus Mar (Dr Aiguader, 80) and BIST Centers
+Location: UPF Campus Mar (Dr Aiguader, 80) and BIST Centres

 Description of the subject